 Moving to Ho Chi Minh City

 Ho Chi Minh City, previously known as Saigon, is Vietnam's largest city and an important regional sea port.
-With its tropical climate, a cosmopolitan population and a mixture of shopping malls and markets, it's an easy choice for home away from home for many expats.
+With its tropical climate, a cosmopolitan population and a mixture of shopping malls and markets, it's an easy home away from home for many expats.

 The city offers a fast-paced lifestyle within a metropolis steeped in history.
 The contrast is perhaps most evident in the juxtaposition of French-colonial architecture with high-rise buildings and skyscrapers, as well as in the traditional markets across the road from busy shopping centres selling the latest in designer goods.